Executing Simulations

 import hoomd

-cpu = hoomd.device.CPU()
+cpu = hoomd.device.CPU(communicator=communicator)

-# Set the simulation seed from the statepoint.
+# Set the simulation seed from the state point.

 simulation = hoomd.Simulation(device=cpu, seed=job.statepoint.seed)